Thousands of Fortnite players hoping to gain a competitive edge have unwittingly infected their computers with malware.

 The online game is free to play and involves 100 players battling it out to become the last man standing.
-To stay one step ahead of the competition, players have downloaded a cheating software which promises both an aimbot and free in-game V-bucks, but is in fact loaded with a virus to infect their PC.
+To stay one step ahead of the competition, players have downloaded a cheating software that promises both an aimbot and free in-game V-bucks, but is in fact loaded with a virus to infect their PC.

 Game streaming service, Rainway uncovered the scam after they received 381,000 error reports from Fortnite players, leading them to believe that malicious cheating software was to blame.